Skip to main content

 • ALLOWED_IMAGES is a comma-separated list of allowed images for the runner to run.
 For example if you only want to allow DataOps Orchestrator images you can set this to dataopslive*.
 An empty string with the value "" allows all images.

 • SKIP_STARTUP_IMAGE_SYNC is a flag to skip the initial image sync.
 On startup the runner service does an initial sync of all available DataOps orchestrators with the production tag 5-stable.
 The runner will not be available to run jobs until the initial sync is complete.
-Set to "1" to skip the initial sync.
-Useful when debugging.
+Set to "1" to skip the initial sync (recommended).

 • The secrets section is used to pass the user secret created earlier containing the credentials that allow the runner service to interact with the image registry to ensure the images specified in your DataOps jobs are available.